MihaiGroza/Exploratory_Analysis/README.md

 |region_southwest|  -960.0510 |   463.014 |    -2.073  |    0.038 |  -1867.541 |    -52.561|

 #### Conclusion:
-According to our test, region and gender have little impact on insurance premiums
+According to our test, region and gender have little impact on insurance premiums which backs up our exploratory analysis